PhilipQuirke/SkyCombAnalystHelp/AutoCategorisation.md

 In low-light / night-time conditions, various species of animal have different 'eye-shine' colours.
 For example, possums' eye-shine is red-orange, rabbits' is red-pink, sheep and cattle is yellow-green.

-Some nocturnal animals look towards light sources e.g. possums.
+Some nocturnal animals look towards light sources making eye-shine colour easier to detect e.g. possums.

 ### Compound images
-Many detected animals will be largely covered by foilage.
+Many detected animals will be largely covered by foliage.
 But the foliage does not completely cover the animal.
-Each thermal camera pixel that "fires" indicates a (small, temporary) gap in the foilage opening a direct path from part of the animal to the thermal camera.
+Each thermal camera pixel that "fires hot" indicates a (small, temporary) gap in the foliage opening a direct path from part of the animal to the thermal camera.

 The animal can cause a series of pixels to fire in a physically concentrated area of the thermal image over a sequence of video frames.
 When the density of firing pixels both by localised image area and time sequence passes a threshold SkyComb Analyst detects the animal.